 For many years, we have cooperated with other leading research institutes and think tanks at the European and international level.
 Furthermore, there are various institutional cooperations, e.g. within the EU Non-Proliferation Consortium and the German-Colombian Peace Institute CAPAZ.

 - In context of the "EU Non-Proliferation and Disarmament Consortium" PRIF cooperates with the Stockholm International Peace Research Institute (SIPRI), the London International Institute for Strategic Studies (IISS), the Paris Foundation Pour La Recherce Stratégique (FRS), the Vienna Center for Disarmament and Non-Proliferation (VCDNP) and the Instituto Affari Internazionali (IAI) in Rome.
 Founded in 2011, the consortium aims at establishing networks and expanding European expertise on issues of the control of conventional and unconventional weapons.
 PRIF coordinates, among other things, the consortium's internship program as well as the e-learning course on non-proliferation, disarmament and EU policies.

 - Since 2013, PRIF has been a member of the “OSCE Network of Think Tanks and Academic Institutions”.
 The network aims to improve the exchange between research institutes and the OSCE, to develop and implement joint research projects and to increase the general level of information on the work of the OSCE.

-PRIF is also involved in the Jean Monnet Network "PACO - Interparliamentary Cooperation in the EU's External Action - Parliamentary Scrutiny and Diplomacy in the EU and Beyond".
-PACO connects researchers at seven institutes in Europe who address the role of parliaments in the foreign relations of the EU, supporting research cooperation, teaching activities and professional training among them.
-PACO is funded by the European Commission.
+- PRIF participates in the Jean Monnet Network "PACO - Interparliamentary Cooperation in the EU's External Action - Parliamentary Scrutiny and Diplomacy in the EU and Beyond".
+PACO brings together researchers from seven European research institutions which are dealing with the role of parliaments in EU external relations and supports their cooperation in research, teaching and training.
+PACO is funded by the EU Commission.